1. 1000 words I’ve looked up on naver since not sure… (I don’t think it keeps track of every word I’ve ever looked up)

 here is the mediafire .rar of the pictures files in case postimage.org craps out like imageshack.org

 this is actually 2 numbers because besides having this awesome attitude… I actually know most of the words that are underlined!!!
 There’s nothing like looking at something that’s super difficult and tedious now seeming less ridiculous and more appropriate for your learnig level.
 BUT even though the book is now at my level i won’t bother reading it because I don’t want to read it.
 As good as it feels knowing I know all these underlined words after 4 years when it comes down to it I have no desire to read this book.
-Like I read english books but I don’t just read anythig, same with japanese and the same with Korean but I really don’t like reading korean.
+Like I read english books but I don’t just read anythig, same with japanese and the same with Korean but I really don’t like reading korean that’s uninteresting.

 Like I’ve said in other blog entries despite what people may think heritage language learners have it tough too I that despite what “advantages’ you think they have it’s very possible that they suck. and I personally don’t believe anyone should be obligated to learn their heritage language… people can learn whatever language they want to.
 So here are some EXAMPLES I can remember since once you get better at something you forget the struggles and whatnot (though I have not reached this point in Korean, only with Japanese).